Ultimate Guide: 41 Best Things to Do in Tahiti in 2024

 Various food trucks (roulettes) are set up, offering an array of cuisines.
 Think Chinese food, pizzas, fries, crepes, seafood, and so much more!
 Most nights, live music and entertainment can also be found around the square, creating a lively atmosphere.
 Plus, not only is the food delicious and plentiful but also it’s available at a great price!
 Prices vary between the different roulettes, but we thought the portions were great value.

-In the picture above, we spent $12 on that large portion and honestly struggled to finish it. 😅 Thus, if you are looking for a place to grab a bite to eat with a lot of variety and fairly inexpensive food, I would highly suggest visiting Place Viaete!
+Thus, if you are looking for a place to grab a bite to eat with a lot of variety and fairly inexpensive food, I would highly suggest visiting Place Viaete!

 NOTE: Bring CFP Francs as some of the vendors don’t accept cards.